-Insert an Instant Read 2 to 3 inches (5 to 7 1/2 cm) into the meat, and leave there for about 20 seconds or until the dial stops moving.
+Insert an instant read thermometer 5 to 8 cm (about 2 to 3 inches) into the meat, and leave there for about 20 seconds or until the dial stops moving.

-Insert Meat Thermometers into the deepest part of the meat, without inserting into fat or touching a bone (as both will give you a temperature higher than the rest of the meat actually is).
-If you’re doing thin food, such as sausages or hamburger patties, then come in at them sideways in through the end.
+Insert a meat thermometer into the deepest part of the meat, without inserting into fat or touching a bone (as both will give you a temperature higher than the rest of the meat actually is).
+If you’re doing thin food, such as sausages or hamburger patties, then come in at them sideways in through the side.

 The United States Department of Agriculture (USDA) says 1 in 4 hamburgers is brown in the middle before it is actually safe to eat.